How to Care for Philodendron Plants

-Good news for those plant killers.
-Thank God, philodendrons are the easiest plant to keep healthy and harder to kill.
+Good news for any plant killers out there!
+Philodendrons are the easiest plant to keep healthy and they’re very difficult to kill.
 Virtually anybody can grow this gifted plant and turn your space into a beautiful jungle.
 If you want to spice up your space with a good-natured leafy green, here’s everything you need to know about how to care for your philodendron.

 These plants grow best in indirect sunlight or in low light conditions.
 They don’t need much light to survive and in fact, they’ll do just fine in an office or any space lit only with some sort of lighting.
 Exposure to direct sunlight will cause the leaves to spot or burn.